Spring Garden Revival

 Understanding Common Weeds & IPM Strategies for Abington's Glacial Till & Rocky New England Terrain

-Abington’s landscape is shaped by glacial till and rocky soils, with acidic pH (5.5-6.5) influencing weed populations and management.
-Common broadleaf weeds include dandelions, plantain, white clover, and ground ivy, while grassy weeds such as crabgrass and annual bluegrass thrive in compacted or disturbed soils.
+Abington’s landscape is shaped by glacial till soils with poor drainage, rocky shallow areas, and acidic pH (5.5-6.5), influencing weed populations and management.
+Common broadleaf weeds include dandelions, plantain, white clover, and ground ivy, while grassy weeds such as crabgrass and annual bluegrass emerge in spring.
 Invasive species like Japanese knotweed and garlic mustard are high priorities for control.
 Integrated Pest Management (IPM) in Abington emphasizes:

 Massachusetts Department of Environmental Protection Requirements for Weed Control & Water Quality Protection

 The Massachusetts Department of Environmental Protection (MassDEP) enforces strict requirements to protect water quality during weed control.
-Coordination with watershed protection programs is essential, especially near streams, rivers, and wetlands.
-Buffer zones of 25-100 feet are required depending on application method, as outlined in the Massachusetts Clean Waters Act (M.G.L. c.
+Coordination with watershed protection programs is necessary to prevent pesticide runoff into streams, rivers, and wetlands.
+Buffer zones of 25-100 feet are required near water bodies, depending on application method, in accordance with the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-Groundwater protection is critical near municipal wells and Zone II wellhead areas.
-Use low-drift nozzles and avoid applications during pollinator bloom periods.
-Erosion control measures, such as immediate revegetation and sediment barriers, minimize soil disturbance.
-For chemical applications near wetlands or vernal pools, consult the Abington Conservation Commission for permit requirements under the Wetlands Protection Act (M.G.L. c.
+Groundwater protection is critical, especially near municipal wells and Zone II wellhead protection areas.
+Surface water protection measures include using low-drift nozzles and avoiding applications during pollinator bloom periods.
+Erosion control is required during mechanical weed removal, with immediate revegetation and sediment barriers.
+Permits may be needed for chemical applications near wetlands or buffer zones—coordinate with the Conservation Commission per the Wetlands Protection Act (M.G.L. c.
 131, § 40).

 Abington Conservation Commission